jronallo/iiif-workshop/workshop/preparation/browser.md

 With either option you may also need to open the [developer tools](https://developer.mozilla.org/en-US/docs/Tools).
 On Windows and Linux this is `Ctrl + Shift + I`.
 On Mac use `Ctrl + Opt + I`.

-## Clearing the Cache
+## Clearing the Browser Cache

-Sometimes the browser may cache something that you've changed.
+Sometimes the browser may cache a resource that you're working on that you've changed.
 To see the new data you'll need to clear your cache.
-It is possible in Firefox and Chrome to disable the cache while the developer tools are open.
+It is possible in Firefox and Chrome to select an option to disable the cache while the developer tools are open.

 Alternatively you may want to try the following browser extensions: